-There is one inescapable aspect of the Kennedy assassination that haunts and taunts.
+There is one inescapable aspect of President John F. Kennedy's assassination that haunts and taunts.
 It was all so bloody damn easy.

 Standing on the Grassy Knoll it was not hard at all to imagine a second gunman.

 But that’s the story of the JFK assassination.